nautobot/nautobot/docs/models/users/objectpermission.md

 # Object Permissions

-Assigning a permission in NetBox entails defining a relationship among several components:
+A permission in NetBox represents a relationship shared by several components:

 * Object type(s) - One or more types of object in NetBox
-* User(s) - One or more users or groups of users
+* User(s)/Group(s) - One or more users or groups of users
-* Actions - The actions that can be performed (view, add, change, and/or delete)
+* Action(s) - The action(s) that can be performed on an object
 * Constraints - An arbitrary filter used to limit the granted action(s) to a specific subset of objects

 At a minimum, a permission assignment must specify one object type, one user or group, and one action.
 The specification of constraints is optional: A permission without any constraints specified will apply to all instances of the selected model(s).